opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 date: 2024-05-15
 categories:
  - technical-post
-meta_keywords: OpenSearch dashboards, Amazon OpenSearch service, self-managed, downtime issues, Mitigation
+meta_keywords: OpenSearch Dashboards, Amazon OpenSearch Service, self-managed dashboards, blue/green deployments
-meta_description: In OpenSearch Managed service, Blue-Green deployment often results in downtime for managed service dashboards, impacting availability.
-Given the critical reliance of our customers on these dashboards for log analytics and other use cases, I've devised a workaround.
-By setting up self-managed dashboards and connecting them with the managed service domain, downtime issues during Blue-Green deployment are effectively mitigated.
-This guide walks through the setup process for self-managed dashboards, covering options such as no authentication, basic authentication, and SAML authentication.
-Customer to follow along with this blog to implement the solution at their end and ensure uninterrupted access to dashboards.
+meta_description: Read this guide to learn how you can set up self-managed dashboards with Amazon OpenSearch service, including no authentication, basic authentication, and SAML authentication.
 has_math: true
 has_science_table: true
 ---